Tau Tridents at Accelerator Neutrino Facilities: Neutrino trident production

-Our cross section results are shown in Fig.~\ref{fig:xsec} for the three benchmark nuclei.
-We calculate the full $2\to 4$ scattering calculation using the formalism described in Refs.~\cite{Ballett:2018uuc, Altmannshofer:2019zhy}.
-Here we include both coherent (solid) and incoherent (dashed) neutrino scattering off nuclei.
+Our cross section results are shown in Fig.~\ref{fig:xsec} for a number of benchmark nuclei: where argon is relevant for DUNE, tungsten and iron for other accelerator neutrino facilities: FASER$\nu$, T2K INGRID near detector and MINOS/MINOS+ for contrast; see Appendix~\ref{app:exp}.

 Following the methodology of Ref.~\cite{Altmannshofer:2019zhy}, we estimate the cross section uncertainties for coherent (incoherent) scattering as follows.
-We assume a $1\%$ ($3\%$) uncertainty for the nuclear (nucleon) form factors.
-Higher order QED corrections scale as $\sim Z \alpha_\mathrm{EM} / 4\pi$; we assume a conservative $3\%$ ($3\%$) uncertainty for Argon, $6\%$ ($3\%$) uncertainty for Tungsten and $4\%$ ($3\%$) uncertainty for Iron.
+We assume a $1\%$ ($3\%$) uncertainty for the nuclear (nucleon) form factors.\footnote{{This is the error budget for a normalization uncertainty.
+If we consider an uncertainty in the shape of the form factor, we do not expect significant impact on our final results as the missing-energy nature of the neutrino final state will smear any potential effects.}} Higher order QED corrections scale as $\sim Z \alpha_\mathrm{EM} / 4\pi$; we assume a conservative $3\%$ ($3\%$) uncertainty for argon, $6\%$ ($3\%$) uncertainty for tungsten and $4\%$ ($3\%$) uncertainty for iron.
 Our choice of weak mixing angle, $\sin^2\theta_W = 0.23129$, also leads to a $5\%$ ($5\%$) uncertainty.
 Additionally, given our simplified nuclear model of a Fermi gas, we include a conservative $30\%$ uncertainty for incoherent scattering.
-We add all our uncertainties in quadrature to get a total estimated uncertainty of $6\%$ ($31\%$) for Argon, $8\%$ ($31\%$) for Tungsten, and $6\%$ ($31\%$) for Iron.
-For further details, see Ref.~\cite{Altmannshofer:2019zhy}.
+We add all our uncertainties in quadrature to get a total estimated uncertainty of $6\%$ ($31\%$) for argon, $8\%$ ($31\%$) for tungsten, and $6\%$ ($31\%$) for iron.